vizdata-f21/project-2-data_wranglers/Proposal/README.md

 Our motivation behind our ideas for this project are that we are all NBA fans and thought it was an interesting, unique idea to make a Shiny app that looked at NBA All-Star data.
+We wanted to explore the prevalence of NBA players and NBA All-Stars from around the country and the world.
 We found a lot of relevant data to help us create effective and interesting visualizations, which we were able to use by scraping the web.
 These data are listed below:

 ### Data